ryanchynoweth44/DatabricksContent/walkthrough/02_ReadStreamingData.md

 1. I would then recommend clicking "Plot Options" and set the plot as shown below.
 Click "Apply" to see your visual upate in real-time!
 ![](./imgs/06_customized_plot.png)

+1. You have now read data from an Azure Event Hub.
+Please move on to "[03_TrainMachineLearningModel.md](03_TrainMachineLearningModel.md)" to train a machine learning model!

+    **Please make sure shutdown the "SendData" Python notebook so that it is no longer sending data to the event hub**